Anubhab-Mandal/Strivers-A2Z-DSA/README.md

 # Striver DSA Sheet

-This repository contains everything related to Stiver's A2Z sheet along with question, approach and code.
+This repository contains everything related to Stiver's A2Z sheet along with question, approach and code.<br>

-Each topic has its own directory, which is further divided into difficulties containing the solutions to the problems within that category along with approach.
+Each topic has its own directory, which is further divided into difficulties containing the solutions to the problems within that category along with approach.<br>

-The filenames correspond to the problem number or a brief description for easier identification.
+The filenames correspond to the problem number or a brief description for easier identification.<br>

-Question: [Problem Statement]
+Question: [Problem Statement]<br>

-Approach: [Brief explanation of the approach used]
+Approach: [Brief explanation of the approach used]<br>

-Code: [C++ code of the following approach]
+Code: [C++ code of the following approach]<br>

-Time Complexity: [Time complexity analysis]
+Time Complexity: [Time complexity analysis]<br>

-Space Complexity: [Space complexity analysis]
+Space Complexity: [Space complexity analysis]<br>

 ## Original DSA Sheet